marcello-on-duty/CH-Kickgun/README.md

 * Easy configuration with instructions in config.lua
 * Works with al shooting guns.
 * This resource is working with ESX and Ace Perms.
-* Anti trigger (will print the modders name in the console when they dont have the right permissions).
+* Anti trigger (will print the name of the player in the console when they dont have the right permissions).
+* Player dont take damage when they get kicked.
-* Client resmon idle 0.0ms.
+* Client resmon idle: 0.0ms.
 * Client resmon when /kickgun is active: 0.06ms.

 **Standard Command:**